Series: Performance Dashboards

 Notes:

-• To add a single-cell or full-width widget, select Metric, Text, Chart, or Web Content.
+• To add a single-cell or full-width widget, select Metric, Text, Chart, Web Content, or Agent Status.

 • If you do not enter a name for a Metric or Chart widget, the widget name defaults to the metric you first select as you configure the widget.
 If you select a different metric, then the widget’s name does not update.